MA Screen & Film Production

 A visit to a major Film Festival will broaden your view of our industry.
 There is a £1000 discount for current Screen and Film School students and alumni, a £500 kickstart fund towards your final major project and support in raising additional funds.

-Industry engagement is embedded into your MA course: there will be an offering of an internship in your chosen specialism and further opportunities for work experience through our wide range of highly reputable industry partners.
+Industry engagement is embedded into your MA course: there will be opportunities for work experience through our wide range of highly reputable industry partners.

 All MA Screen and Film Production students will graduate with a major screen & film project demonstrating their specialism, a network of industry professionals and a sound understanding of how to navigate the film and screen industry to build a successful and sustainable career.